-The Small Business Partnership Initiative is an initiative of the HBS Club of New York that began in Spring 2020 as a way to contribute to local economic response efforts in the wake of the coronavirus pandemic.
+The Small Business Partnership Initiative (SBPI) is a program of the HBS Club of New York that was founded in Spring 2020 by Bruce R. Bockmann (MBA ’67) and Richard Kane (MBA ’68) to help support small businesses in the wake of the coronavirus pandemic.

-The Small Business Partnership Initiative is managed by a Leadership Team of alumni-members committed to leveraging alumni public service and volunteerism in order to advance COVID-19 recovery efforts in the Greater New York area.
+The Small Business Partnership Initiative is managed by a Leadership Team of alumni-members committed to leveraging alumni public service and volunteerism in order to benefit small businesses in the Greater New York area and the neighborhoods in which they operate.

 Yasmin is a strategic advisor to startups and small businesses, in addition to serving on nonprofit Boards.
 Her career experience lies at the intersection of strategy, operations and entrepreneurship, including starting her own business and leading a corporate strategy team at American Express.